-In just 4 short months, our team of 6 multidisciplinary designers developed the concept of Juvo for the Master PSSD course at Politecnico di Milano.
-We presented our project at BASE Milano.
-I was responsible for building Juvo's service, system, and digital application.
+Our team of 6 multidisciplinary designers developed and presented our project at Base Milano for Politecnico di Milano.
+I was responsible for building Juvo's system and service, mapping out the user's journey, and designing the digital application.

 How may we promote active lifestyles among teens, especially females, who live sedentary lifestyles?

 First, we synthesized existing research from scientific literature and open-source information.
 This helped us frame our user's demographic and socioeconomic status in the context of the United States and Italy.
 Then, we collected qualitative and quantitative data by surveying 57 teens and interviewing 4 active female students.
 We asked about their physical activity background and reasons for living a sedentary lifestyle.
 We discovered that female teenagers quit sports because of:

 The intense training that leads to injuries

 Lack of interest in playing sports in the future.

 "We (girls) quit sports due to the amount of studying and prefer to spend our free time on our social life."